Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Regular audits and reviews of the change control process help maintain continuous improvement.
 By evaluating the effectiveness of the change control system and identifying areas for improvement, companies can ensure ongoing compliance and efficiency.

 The change control process typically begins with a formal proposal outlining the change’s need, scope, and potential impacts.
-This proposal is subjected to a detailed risk assessment and impact analysis to evaluate how the change might affect product quality, safety, and regulatory compliance.
+This proposal is subject to a detailed risk assessment and impact analysis to evaluate how the change might affect product quality, safety, and regulatory compliance.

 The approval process involves a thorough review by a cross-functional team, including representatives from quality assurance, regulatory affairs, and other relevant departments.
 Before giving the go-ahead, this team evaluates the change proposal, considering all potential risks and benefits.